Social Media Promotion for Arts Festival

 This project was a valuable learning experience, particularly in the areas of design collaboration and design versatility.
 Working with another designer and members of SAL and AIGA required clear communication, which provided insights into client relations and task delegations.
 I also learned the importance of versatile design assets, especially in social media.
 The templates are flexible and updatable, quickly adapting to new needs.

-The project was an exciting opportunity to collaborate with another designer and directly engage with student organizations on shared goals.
-It taught me the importance of visual consistency in social media campaigns and the power creative design has in generating interest and participation.
+Partaking in this campaign was a fascinating opportunity to collaborate with another designer and directly engage with student organizations on shared goals.
+It taught me the importance of visual consistency in social media campaigns and the power of creative design in generating interest and participation.

 Overall, this project gave me a unique, collaborative experience designing for social media.
 It further taught me the importance of social media presence in creating visibility and enhancing engagement.